Upper Elementary (2nd - 4th Grades)

 Listening to stories and exploring texts as a class are other aspects of reading.
 Teachers read to students from a range of texts including fiction and nonfiction, chapter books, picture books, online resources, poetry, and various informational texts.
 Sometimes the class reads these texts to pull information related to science; other times, teachers use sample texts as bases for writing lessons.
 Students are always listening to an ongoing chapter book related to the current area of study, enabling them to discuss themes, narrative structure, character development, and relevant topics connected with our studies.

 Math in the upper elementary level works on bringing numbers to life.
 Building on our thematic units, students participate in math congresses where they work in teams to problem solve, investigate, and learn how numbers connect to the real world.
 In our most recent math congress, students entered the unknown!
-Simulating the life of a marine biologist, they embarked on a journey to explore the five oceans and some of the animals that inhabit these waters.
+Simulating the lives of marine biologists, they embarked on journeys to explore the five oceans and some of the animals that inhabit these waters.
 Through these experiences, students work on their mathematical skills, including tracking and graphing sharks, comparing measurements of whales, studying sea turtles and their hatch rates, helping penguins during an oil spill, and learning about polar bears in the Arctic.
 During each ocean visit, students study a different species, using the skills of number sense, estimation, place value, operations, and measurement to problem solve real examples and bring the numbers to life.

 In second grade, there continues to be heavy emphasis on concrete experiences using materials (some made by the children, such as fraction strips, and some commercial, such as The Powers of Ten).
 We draw from everyday, hands-on experiences incorporating math into the daily life of the classroom.
 Our emphasis on problem solving stresses the fact that how we arrive at an answer is oftentimes as important as the answer itself.
 Collaborative math activities provide the children with opportunities to share and appreciate a variety of perspectives and approaches.